-For a limited time only, you can earn 70,000 bonus miles for opening a Barclaycard Arrival® Plus World Elite Mastercard® and spending $5,000 within 90 days.
+You can now earn 70,000 bonus miles for opening a Barclaycard Arrival Plus® World Elite Mastercard® and spending $5,000 within 90 days.

 That means you’ll have 80,000 miles after you spend $5K in 90 days as the card earns 2 miles per dollar spent.

-The $89 annual fee is also waived for the first year with this limited time offer.
+The $89 annual fee is also waived for the first year with this offer.
 See rates and fees here.

 That’s signup bonus on this card has ranged from 40K-60K in the past.
 This is the first time there is a public offer for 70K miles.

 You can earn this bonus even if you have earned it in the past, though you won’t be able to get the card if you currently have one open.

 The card gives 2 miles for every dollar you spend on net purchases plus a 5% refund when you redeem miles so you effectively earn 2.11 miles per dollar spent or 2.11% back on all purchases.
 The 5% refund means that the 70,000 mile signup bonus is really more valuable as you’ll get 3,500 of those miles back after you redeem the miles for a cash refund.
 Of course when you redeem those 3,500 miles you’ll also get a 5% refund, ad infinitum.
 The 5% refund posts within 1-2 weeks of making a redemption.

 The high signup bonus and the 5% rebate on redemptions makes this card one of most lucrative cards out there for everyday purchases.
 It’s a great way to earn tickets for travel to Israel for example as you’ll never have to deal with capacity controls or blackout dates.
 Just buy a ticket and then go online to use your miles to get a refund.